snl-dakota/dakota/docs/user/usingdakota/theory/ouu.rst

 The simplest and most direct approach is to employ these analytic statistics and their design derivatives from
-Section :ref:`SEBDO SSA <theory:uq:sebdo:ssa>` directly within an optimization loop.
+Section :ref:`SEBDO SSA <theory:ouu:sebdo:ssa>` directly within an optimization loop.
 This approach is known as bi-level OUU, since there is an inner level uncertainty analysis nested within an outer level optimization.